Ikaruga: Release

 Ikaruga was targeted to Treasure's core fanbase, as pleasing them was the team's first priority.
 Although the game was primarily being developed for the Sega NAOMI arcade platform, it was standard for NAOMI games to be ported to the Dreamcast, and so the development team had this in mind.
 The NAOMI version was bug checked on a Dreamcast, so porting was very easy.
 Ikaruga was first released in arcades in Japan on 20 December 2001.
 A Dreamcast port was released exclusively in Japan on 5 September 2002.
 Although not yet published in the West, Ikaruga began to garner a cult following in North America among import gamers.

-On 16 January 2003, Infogrames published Ikaruga for the GameCube in Japan under their Atari label.
-Later that month Infogrames confirmed the GameCube version of Ikaruga would come to North America and Europe, with Infogrames representatives citing the popularity of Ikaruga in Japan and growing fan base around the world.
-The game was finally released on 15 April 2003 In North America and 9 May 2003 in Europe.
+On August 15, 2002, it was announced that Infogrames' Japanese division had picked up the publishing rights to a GameCube version of the game and would release the title in January 2003 under the Atari brand name.
+The game was released in Japan on January 16, 2003.
+Initially, Infogrames' North American and European divisions had no plans to release the title nationwide, but on January 28, 2003, it was announced that Infogrames would publish the GameCube version in those territories as well, with representatives at the publisher citing the popularity of the title in Japan and a growing fan base around the world.
+The game was released in North America on April 15, and in Europe on May 9, branded under the Atari label as in Japan.

 On 12 September 2007, Microsoft announced they were planning on releasing Ikaruga on Xbox Live Arcade for the Xbox 360.
 It was released on 9 April 2008, and included new features such as leaderboards, achievements, and the ability to record and replay playthroughs.
 Treasure later released Ikaruga on the arcade distribution platform, NESiCAxLive, on 8 August 2013.
 In October 2013, Treasure placed the title into the Steam Greenlight process to bring the game (based on the Xbox 360 version) to Microsoft Windows, with hopes to bring their other titles to the platform later.
 The game was released on Steam on 18 February 2014.
 It was also published by Nicalis for the Nintendo Switch on 29 May 2018, supporting both horizontal and vertical screen orientations.
 In June 2018, Ikaruga was also released on the PlayStation 4.
 On 22 November 2019, Nicalis announced that physical copies were in production for both the Nintendo Switch and the PlayStation 4.